It’s a good practice to use CloudFormation’s DeletionPolicy

 [6] attribute.
 When enabled, it protects the table from accidental deletion by any user or process.

-Additionally, DynamoDB offers other protection against data loss, such as point-in-time recovery and the ability to export data to S3.
+Moreover, DynamoDB offers other protections against data loss, such as point-in-time recovery and exporting data to S3.

 Having said that, DeletionPolicy